 You may have heard that your credit score has an effect on your home insurance rates.
 Maybe your score isn’t at its best and you’ve noticed a significant hike in your rates.
-Maybe you’re having a hard time finding homeowners insurance and you fear that your looming, dread-inducing bad credit is the culprit.
 The realization that this could be hurting your home insurance might make you feel a bit blindsided.
 You may be silently (or not silently) fuming at the injustice of it all.
 But fortunately, we have some tips on how to get home insurance with bad credit.

 Why does your credit score affect your home insurance rates?

-Insurance companies often calculate what’s called an “insurance score” using your credit information.
-Your insurance score depends on your outstanding debt, how much credit history you have, if you’ve been on time with paying your bills, and the number of accounts and applications you have.
+Some insurance companies calculate what’s called an “insurance score” using your credit information.
+Your insurance score can depend on your outstanding debt and how you’re paying it off, how much credit history you have, if you’ve been on time with paying your bills, and the number of accounts and applications you have.

-Now, not all insurance companies calculate an insurance score, but plenty of them do.
+Now, not all insurance companies calculate an insurance score, but some of them do.
 It’s one of those things that insurance companies use to evaluate risk.

 How to get home insurance with bad credit.